On the convergence of proximal gradient methods for convex simple bilevel optimization: Problem setup and proposed algorithms

 We will pattern the frameworks of \cite{solodov2007explicit,cabot2005proximal}, while considering general convex functions \(\g_1\) and \(\g_2\) (as opposed to indicator functions), and differentiable functions \(\f_1, \f_2\) with locally Lipschitz-continuous gradients.
-Throughout the paper, \refadabim{} is studied under the following assumptions.
+Our main assumptions are as follows.